A Guide to Fish Jerky for Dogs (by Rosalind the Vet)

 Parasite infections are also possible if your dog eats raw fish skin.
 Flatworms, or flukes as they are also known, are sometimes found in the skin, and roundworms live in the fish flesh just below the skin.
 Freezing can reduce the risk of picking up parasites, or better still, give your dog baked fish jerky instead.

-Weight gain
+Weight Gain

 Being low in fat leads people to assume that this also means being low in calories, but this is not the case.
 Fish jerky may be lightweight, but it is high in calories.
 So, if your dog tends to be a little overweight, this may not be the ideal treat.

-Jerky toxicity
+Jerky Toxicity

 While Fanconi syndrome has not been linked to fish jerky products, the Food and Drug Administration in the United States has investigated thousands of suspected toxicity cases linked to other types of jerky; chicken, beef, duck and sweet potato.
 While it is unclear what causes the toxicity, the vast majority of the implicated jerky originated from China.
 As a result, the UK-based Veterinary Poisons Information Service has recommended that pet owners in the UK do not purchase any jerky products from China.